SL-1

+The accident released about 1100 Ci of fission products into the atmosphere, including the isotopes of xenon, isotopes of krypton, strontium-91, and yttrium-91 detected in the tiny town of Atomic City, Idaho.
+It also released about 80 Ci of iodine-131.
+This was not considered significant, due to the reactor's location in the remote high desert of Eastern Idaho.

+A memorial plaque for the three men was erected in 2022 at the Experimental Breeder Reactor site.

 Design and operations

-From 1954 to 1955, the U.S. Army evaluated their need for nuclear reactor plants that would be operable in remote regions of the Arctic.
+From 1954 to 1955, the U.S. Army had been evaluating their need for nuclear reactor plants that would be operable in remote regions of the Arctic.
 The reactors were to replace diesel generators and boilers that provided electricity and space heating for the Army's radar stations.
-The Army Reactors Branch formed the guidelines for the project and contracted with Argonne National Laboratory (ANL) to design, build, and test a prototype reactor plant to be called the Argonne Low Power Reactor (ALPR).
+The Army Reactors Branch had written guidelines for the project and hired Argonne National Laboratory (ANL) to design, build, and test a prototype reactor plant to be called the Argonne Low Power Reactor (ALPR).
 Some of the more important criteria included: